indiqusdocs/yntraa/docs/Subscribers/Compute/LinuxInstances/AppOverlays.md

 For more information, refer [Redis documentation](https://redis.io/docs/latest/).
 ## Cassandra

-To set up and log into Cassandra, follow these steps:
+To set up and log into Cassandra, the following steps are :

 1. To log into Cassandra using `cqlsh`, open your terminal and type `cqlsh`.
 2. To set the password, edit the `cassandra.yaml` configuration file: